spatie/laravel-github-webhooks/README.md

 Route::githubWebhooks('webhook-route-configured-at-the-github-webhooks-settings');
 ```

 Behind the scenes this macro will register a `POST` route to a controller provided by this package.
-Because GitHub has no way
+We recommend to put it in the `api.php` routes file, so no session is created when a webhook comes in, and no CSRF token is needed.

-of getting a csrf-token, you must add that route to the `except` array of the `VerifyCsrfToken` middleware:
+Should you, for any reason, have to register the route in your web.php routes file, then you must add that route to the `except` array of the `VerifyCsrfToken` middleware:

 ```php
 protected $except = [